-- 1. The space where flooring is to be installed shall be fully enclosed and the permanent HVAC system shall be operational at 55° 85° Fahrenheit (18° to 26° Celsius) for 5 days before installation, during installation and for the life of the installation.
+- 1. The space where flooring is to be installed shall be fully enclosed and the permanent HVAC system shall be operational at 65° 85° Fahrenheit (18.4° to 29.4° Celsius) for 5 days prior to installation, during installation, and for the life of the installation.
 Note: Maintaining an optimum temperature of 70° Fahrenheit and relative humidity of 35% 55% is highly recommended.
 Avoid dramatic and large temperature increases and/or decreases. - 2.
-Johnson Hardwood recommends acclimation of our Public House series for 24 hours prior to installation to ensure the product is at equilibrium with the installation environment. - 3.
-Public House floating floors can withstand temperature fluctuations as low as -25°F and as high as 155°F for short periods, but as a general rule the ambient conditions should be maintained at 55° 85° Fahrenheit and 35% 55% relative humidity.
+Johnson Hardwood recommends acclimation of our Cellar House series for 24 hours prior to installation to ensure the product is at equilibrium with the installation environment. - 3.
+Cellar House floating floors can withstand temperature fluctuations as low as -25°F and as high as 155°F for short periods, but as a general rule the ambient conditions should be maintained at 65° 85° Fahren-heit and 35% 55% relative humidity.
 In addition, the flooring should be protected from direct sunlight and not exposed to direct sunlight for extended periods by use of blinds, drapes, or suitable window coverings. - 4.
-Doorways and archways 6 feet or less in width must have a suitable "T" molding installed as a control joint to allow for normal product movement between rooms.
+Doorways and archways 6 feet or less (in width) must have a suitable "T" molding installed as a control joint to allow for normal product movement between rooms.
 A minimum of 5/16" gap is to be allowed on either side of the installed track and/or the T mold post. - 5.
-"IMPORTANT" along with the written step by step installation guidelines we have included a video link https://youtu.be/qe6VP\JhgqM which illustrates the proper installation method for the Valinge 2G angle angle tongue and groove inner-locking system. - 6.
-This product cannot be installed with full spread adhesives. - 7.
-Public House floating floors is designed to be installed as a "floating" floor.
-Do not secure individual planks to the subfloor with mechanical fasteners or adhesives.
-Always undercut all door jambs.
-Do not install cabinets, kitchen islands, wall units and/or pool tables on top of Public House floating floors, as doing so, can/will result in impingement of the flooring which can/will result in cupping, peaking, buckling and/or joint separation failure which is not covered under any/all applicable warranty coverage offered with this product. - 8.
-Use of a small soft bristle brush to clean the joints prior to locking will ensure that there is no debris which will cause stressing or failure of the joint after interlocking the tongue and groove system. - 9.
-Use care when installing wall moldings and transition strips to not fasten through flooring planks, as this can/will cause impingement of the floor, which can/will cause the floor to buckle and/or the joints to separate.
-In addition, do NOT apply caulking between the bottom of the base board and/or base shoe trim and the surface of the floor as this can/will result in cupping, buckling and/or joint separation due to compression and/or contraction related stresses.

-10. The flooring planks are best cut in the following ways: a VCT or laminate cutter; a sabre saw with a fine-tooth wood cutting blade; a 12" power miter saw with a shallow or negative kerf blade, similar or equal to a plastics cutting blade.
+"IMPORTANT" along with the written step by step installation process and procedures as provided in these guidelines, we encourage you to visit valinge.com which provides video illustration for the prop-er method of engaging the Valinge 2G angle angle tongue and groove interlocking system. - 6.
+Note: This product cannot be installed with full spread adhesives. - 7.
+Cellar House floating floors are designed to be installed as a "floating" floor.
+Do NOT secure individu-al planks to the subfloor with mechanical fasteners or adhesives.
+Using a jamb saw undercut all door jambs and casings where the floor continues from one room to the next.
+Do not install cabinets, kitchen islands, wall units and/or pool tables on top of Cellar House floating floors, as doing so, can/will result in impingement of the flooring which can/will result in cupping, peaking, buckling and/or joint separation failure which is not covered under any/all applicable warranty coverage offered with this product. - 8.
+Use of a small soft bristle brush to clean the joints prior to locking will ensure that there is no debris which will cause stress or failure of the joint after interlocking the tongue and groove system. - 9.
+Use care when installing wall moldings and transition strips to not fasten through flooring planks as this can/will cause impingement of the floor, which can/will cause the floor to buckle and/or the joints to separate.
+In addition, do NOT apply caulking between the bottom of the base board and/or base shoe trim and the surface of the floor as this can/will result in cupping, buckling and/or joint separation due to compression and/or contraction related stresses. - 10.
+The flooring planks are best cut in the following ways: a VCT or laminate cutter; a sabre saw with a fine-tooth wood cutting blade; a 12" power miter saw with a shallow or negative kerf blade, similar or equal to a plastic cutting blade.
 As for rip cutting, use a table saw with a cutting blade diameter of 10 to 12".
 Note: The cutting teeth of the blade should be comprised of carbide and should have a minimum of 90 cutting teeth.